deepset-ai/haystack/proposals/text/4084-agent-demo.md

 otherwise it will check at least once for alignment/congruency and optionally rephrase.
 This will repeat but not more often than the parameter allows.

+One possible implementation of SRM could be https://arxiv.org/abs/2203.11171

+The main motivation for addition of SRM (and self-consistency ideas in general) is the finding from https://arxiv.org/abs/2210.03629 Google Brain researchers discovered that "Wrong reasoning trace (including failing to recover from repetitive steps)" accounts for 47% of agent errors.

 ## WebRetriever

 WebRetriever is a symbolic module that allows users to query the web for relevant documents.
-It is a wrapper around SerpAPI that produces a list of Haystack Documents.
+It is a wrapper around SearchEngine that produces a list of Haystack Documents.

+WebRetriever will operate in two modes:

+- snippet mode: WebRetriever will return a list of Documents, each Document being a snippet of the search result
+- document mode: WebRetriever will return a list of Documents, each Document being a full HTML stripped document of the search result

-Given a user query passed via the run method, SerpAPI first fetches the top_k relevant URL hits, which are downloaded and processed.
+In document mode, given a user query passed via the run method, SearchEngine first fetches the top_k relevant URL hits, which are downloaded and processed.
 The processing involves stripping irrelevant HTML tags and producing clean raw text.
 WebRetriever then splits raw text into paragraph-long Documents of the desired size.
-WebRetriever can use the optional Cross-Encoder to filter out query-irrelevant documents.

 In the future, we'll develop WebRetriever variants with DocumentStore that caches documents with some expiration setting.
 The enhanced WebRetreiever versions will allow us to avoid downloading the same documents from the web multiple times.

-However, for the first version of the agent, we will keep WebRetriever as simple as possible.
+However, for the first version of the agent, we'll strive to keep WebRetriever as simple as possible.

+## Top-p (nucleus) sampling

+Although very useful, top-k ranking is sometimes inferior to top-p ranking.
+Instead of filtering only from the most likely k hits, in top-p sampling we choose the smallest possible set of documents whose cumulative probability of relevance exceeds the probability p (usually close to 1).
+The relevance could be calculated via sbert.net CrossEncoder using query and the document content.

+In web search, this is a very useful feature as it allows us to avoid query irrelevant documents and be super precise in our search results.
+We'll implement top-p sampling as a separate module that WebRetriever can use.
+Other components in Haystack can use it as well.

+The main motivation for addition of top-p sampling is the finding from https://arxiv.org/abs/2210.03629 Google Brain researchers found that "Search result error" is the main cause in 23% of the cases of agent failure.
+Top-p sampling can help us minimize this point of failure.

+Note that one can still use top-k filtering via Ranker and top-p filtering via TopPSampler in combination.

 ## deepset Cloud API
 The Agent should be able to use pipelines deployed on deepset Cloud as a tool.
 To this end, the text question needs to be send via REST API to the [search endpoint](https://docs.cloud.deepset.ai/reference/search_api_v1_workspaces__workspace_name__pipelines__pipeline_name__search_post) of a given pipeline deployed on deepset Cloud.

 In the demo, the Agent will use this tool for question answering on indexed documents of the Haystack documentation, such as documentation web pages or tutorials.

 # Drawbacks